vygr/ChrysaLisp/docs/EVENT_DISPATCH.md

 ```

 In the `(populate-page)` function, the document file is processed by scanning
 with an `(each-line)` call.
-It first of all create a new page widget, just a UI
+It first of all creates a new page widget, just a
-Flow object, and the job of a handler module is to be given the current line of
+UI Flow object, and the job of a handler module is to be given the current line
-text and the page instance and to do whatever that handler does.
+of text and the page instance and to do whatever that handler does.

 The relevant part of this function that does the dynamic module loading is: